The Leopard Gecko is a beautifully unique reptile that is famous for their striking leopard-like appearance and huge fat-storage tail.

 Baby leopard geckos are born with bands on their body and translucent, smooth skin.

-As Geckos mature the bands becoming detailed patterns of spotting and more vibrant colors appear.
+As Geckos mature the bands become detailed patterns of spotting and more vibrant colors appear.
 They will also form bumps as a scale texture all over their bodies.

-Breeding season for the Leopard Gecko can be anywhere from January to September but it requires the correct temperature.
+Breeding season for Leopard Geckos can be anywhere from January to September but it requires the correct temperature.

-You can determine the sex a leopard gecko as early as one month by look at the base of their tail.
+You can determine the sex of a leopard gecko as early as one month by looking at the base of their tail.
 Males will have evident hemipenal bulges or bumps that create a V-shaped row and pre-vent pits by the entrance of the vent.

-A gravid female will have two bulges by the abdomen.
+Gravid female leopard geckos will have two bulges by the abdomen.

 During pregnancy they need a higher intake of food and enjoy moist micro-humidity chambers with moss and vermiculite.